 China is a great place to score a fun, rewarding – and well-paying – job teaching English abroad.

 Looking for more advice?
 Check out this free guide to teaching abroad created by the University of Toronto TEFL Online and written with the help of hiring experts and former teachers abroad.
 Interested in teaching English in China?
-Teach Away is currently placing English teachers in schools across China through its new Explore Program.
-You only need a Bachelor’s degree to apply – TEFL training will be provided for successful candidates.
+Teach Away is always placing English teachers in schools across China with tons of amazing companies.
+You only need a bachelor’’s degree and a TEFL to apply!

 Christie Van Tol